Last Update: 8/9/20

-According to the Miami Herald, renting a home is becoming more and more popular in South Florida.
+According to the South Florida Business Journal, renting a home is becoming more and more popular in South Florida.
 The idea of leasing a house, condo, or apartment seems smart in today’s real estate market for lots of people.
 Some may be dealing with a divorce and others may be renting homes after losing their home to a bank foreclosure.
-Others may feel that delaying a home purchase is wise, since existing home prices are elevated.
+Others may feel that delaying a home purchase is wise since existing home prices are elevated.

 There are a lot of good reasons for leasing your home instead of buying it.

-Consider this: the National Apartment Association released a research study last May 2010 that reported 76% of those answering its national survey believe that renting is a better option than buying real estate today — and over 3/4 of those giving this answer were home owners.
+Consider this: the National Apartment Association has reported in several of its publications that renting is a better option than buying real estate today — and in some instances over 3/4 of those giving this answer were homeowners.
 That’s interesting!

 Other benefits of renting a home, include having the freedom to move when the lease is up and not having to pay for major repairs or real estate taxes.
 Have a problem?
 Go to the phone and call the landlord — no trips to Home Depot and no unexpected bills from a plumber or electrician.

-Knowing Your Rights Under Florida Landlord Tenant Law
+Know Your Rights Under Florida Landlord -Tenant Law

 Another story in the Miami Herald brings to mind the need for landlords and tenants to both understand the protections and the duties spelled out under state law.
 Not knowing the law can make you a victim of a scam.
 The Miami Herald’s example?
 Seems that an unscrupulous man pretended to be a landlord, and rented out apartments to unsuspecting tenants when he had no right to do so.
 Now, they’re looking for a new place to live.